baraamallah/HARMUN_TRACKER/README.md

     *   **THIS IS THE MOST IMPORTANT STEP FOR SECURITY.**
     *   In the Firebase Console, go to "Firestore Database" -> "Rules".
     *   The default "test mode" rules are **INSECURE** for production.
     *   Define rules to control who can access and modify data.
-See [Firestore Security Rules Examples](#firestore-security-rules-examples) below.
+See [Firestore Security Rules Examples](#firestore-security-rules-examples) below. **Test them thoroughly** using the Firebase Rules Playground.

 2.  🔑 **Environment Variables for Firebase Config**:
     *   Ensure your hosting provider is configured with the same `NEXT_PUBLIC_FIREBASE_...` environment variables that you have in your `.env.local` file.